 Person A starts reading fitness magazines in pursuit of knowledge.
 After a month or two, he starts seeing great results.
 He automatically associates his awesome results with the workout in the fitness magazine*.
 In turn, he keeps reading that line of information and trains accordingly.

-As time goes on he keeps getting great results and continues to preach these ideas to other people.
+As time goes on, he keeps getting great results and preaches these ideas to other people.

-The fact he’s getting results doesn’t give him a reason to explore, or find new ways to do things: ‘I don’t need to do more research, clearly what I’m doing is working.’
+The fact he’s getting results doesn’t give him a reason to explore or find new ways to do things: ‘I don’t need to do more research because clearly what I’m doing is working.’

 Other people see his results and start asking him for advice.
-He dishes out the advice he read in the fitness magazine’s because unbeknownst to him, and others, his results weren’t because of the programme, rather in spite of them, meaning, due to his genetic potential even the worst program would have given him results, regardless.
-Yeah, I know, fuck those people.
+He dishes out the advice he read in the fitness magazine’s because, unbeknownst to him, his results weren’t because of the programme, but his genetics.

-So, he starts seeking out more information — eventually over the years, due to his lacking genetics, he has been forced to seek out more information, ask more questions, read, study, and experiment to find what works and what doesn’t.
+So, he starts seeking out more information.
+Eventually, over the years, due to his lacking genetics, he’s been forced to seek out more information, ask more questions, read, study, and experiment to find what works and what doesn’t.